 Arms and shoulders: Pretend you are a lazy kitten who wants to stretch.
 Stretch your arms way out in front of you.
 Raise them up as high as you can over your head and lean way back.
 Feel the stretch in your arms and shoulders.
-Now really stretch, as far as you can.
+Now, really stretch, as far as you can.
 Now, let your arms fall down to your sides.
-Now start the stretch again.
+Now, start the stretch again.
 (Repeat the exercise.)

 Shoulders and neck: Pretend you are a turtle, sitting in the sun.
-It's nice and warm and quiet.
+It is nice and warm and quiet.
 Uh-oh.
 You hear something.
-You'd better pull your head into your shell just to be safe.
+To be safe, you pull your head into your shell.
 Pull your shoulders way up to your ears and push your head down to your chest.
 Stay in your shell, nice and snug.
 Now stretch back out into the relaxing sunlight.
-Pretend you hear another noise, and practice getting back into your shell again.
+Pretend you hear another noise and practice getting back into your shell again.
 (Repeat the exercise.)

-Jaw: You have a huge piece of bubble gum in your mouth, and it's really hard to chew.
+Jaw: You have a huge piece of bubble gum in your mouth, and it is really hard to chew.
 Bite down on it hard!
 Let your neck muscles help you.
-Now just relax and let your mouth hang loose.
-Notice how good it feels to just let your mouth drop.
-Now take another bite.
+Now, relax and let your mouth hang loose.
+Notice how good it feels to let your mouth drop.
+Now, take another bite.
 (Repeat the exercise.)